ionic-team/capacitor-plugins/google-maps/README.md

 ```html
 <capacitor-google-map id="map"></capacitor-google-map>
 ```

+> On Android, the map is rendered beneath the entire webview, and uses this component to manage its positioning during scrolling events.
+This means that as the developer, you *must* ensure that the webview is transparent all the way through the layers to the very bottom.
+In a typically Ionic application, that means setting transparency on elements such as IonContent and the root HTML tag to ensure that it can be seen.
+If you can't see your map on Android, this should be the first thing you check.
+>
+> On iOS, we render the map directly into the webview and so the same transparency effects are not required.
+We are investigating alternate methods for Android still and hope to resolve this better in a future update.

 The Google Map element itself comes unstyled, so you should style it to fit within the layout of your page structure.
 Because we're rendering a view into this slot, by itself the element has no width or height, so be sure to set those explicitly.